 Biodiversity & Nature Conservation

-In 2023 a Trilateral Memorandum of Cooperation was signed between the CBD, the Carpathian Convention, and the Alpine Convention to deepen cooperation on the topic of biodiversity.
+Alpine biodiversity issues are not confined to the Alps, but rather extend to other regions, including the Carpathian Mountains.
+In 2023, a trilateral Memorandum of Cooperation was renewed between the Convention on Biological Diversity, the Carpathian Convention, and the Alpine Convention to deepen cooperation on the topic of biodiversity.

 Protocols and Declarations